 - Platform configuration recommendations (boards, chassis, power supply, peripherals, etc.).

 Skills of Control Systems Engineer

 - Self-motivated with excellent communication, interpersonal and organizational skills.

 - Control Systems Engineers must be creative thinkers to design automated systems.

 - Confidence and ability to negotiate directly alternative solutions with internal and external customers.

 Controls Engineer, Process Control Engineer, Instrument & Controls Engineer, Systems Engineer, Automation Systems Engineer, Manufacturing Automation Engineer, Instrumentation & Electrical Engineer.

 Education needed to be Control Systems Engineer

-Control System Engineers comes from many diverge backgrounds including different branches of Engineering viz; Electrical, Electronics, Computers, Robotics, Mechanical, Instrumentation or production etc. Also many join from Physics, Chemistry, Mathematics and other science related fields.
+Control System Engineers come from many diverse backgrounds including different branches of engineering viz; Electrical, Electronics, Computers, Robotics, Mechanical, Instrumentation or production etc. Also many join from Physics, Chemistry, Mathematics and other science related fields.
 Most control systems engineers are mechanical or instrumentation or production engineers.
 Control Systems Engineers earn a bachelor’s degree in Mechanical or Electrical Engineering and learn the intricacies of Automation Engineering on the job.
 To find a suitable study programme go to University Hub.